codepath/android_guides/Leveraging-the-Gson-Library.md

 #### Decoding collections of items

 Sometimes our JSON response will be a list of items.
-We may also have declared a Java object and want to map the JSON response to a collection of these items.
-In this case, we will need to declare a custom type using the `TypeToken` class and use Java reflection to return back this generic type.
+We may also have declared a Java object and want to map the JSON response to a collection of these objects.

+Since the Gson library needs to know what type should be used for decoding a string, we want to pass a type that defines a list of these objects.
+Because Java normally doesn't retain generic types because of [type erasure](https://docs.oracle.com/javase/tutorial/java/generics/erasure.html), we need to implement a workaround.
+This workaround involves  subclassing `TypeToken` with a parameterized type and creating an anonymous class:

 ```
 Type collectionType = new TypeToken<List<ImageResult>>(){}.getType();